MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 - Any extra measurement that is relevant to the application

-To learn more, see [Measure Azure app sustainability by using the SCI score](/azure/architecture/example-scenario/apps/measure-azure-app-sustainability-sci-score) in the Azure Architecture Center
+To learn more, see [Measure Azure app sustainability by using the SCI score](/azure/architecture/example-scenario/apps/measure-azure-app-sustainability-sci-score) in the Azure Architecture Center.

 ## 4—The shared responsibility model for sustainability